hungcq/knowledge-repo/IT/domain-driven-design/9-making-implicit-concepts-explicit.md

   - Need to apply the pattern appropriately in the code, not only in the design
   - Specs use cases:
     - Validation: whether an object satisfies some criteria
     - Selection from a collection.
-Difficulty: integrate with DB query (see p.232 for some example solutions)
+Difficulty: integrate with DB query (see p.232 for some example solutions).
     - Object creation: specify the criteria (~options)

 ### Additional info